rauljordan/personal-site/content/2023-01-16-rust-concepts-I-wish-I-learned-earlier.md

 ## Get and get mut methods are a thing

-Many types, including `vec` implement both get and `get_mut`methods, letting you borrow and mutate elements in the structure (the former only possible if you have a mutable reference to the collection).
+Many types, including `vec` implement both get and `get_mut` methods, letting you borrow and mutate elements in the structure (the former only possible if you have a mutable reference to the collection).
-It took me a while to know these options are available for many data structures and help make your life writing clean code a lot easier!
+It took me a while to know these options are available for many data structures and they helped make my life easier by writing clean code a lot easier!

 ```rs